Ukratic/Protection-Forests/README.md

 #### Summary :<br>
 1. Datasets : sources and references
 2. Main contributors : project management
-3. Maps and plots : featuring rate of growth (or withering) and protective effect of forests, in relation to climate
+3. Maps, plots and dashboard : featuring rate of growth (or withering) and protective effect of forests, in relation to climate
-4. Folders and files in this notebook
+4. Folders and files in this repository
 <br>

 #### 1. Datasets: